Montso/Taphonomy-Rig/README.md

 Then finally, this gets the information that we want, and makes use of a python file [update_version.py] to insert it correctly into the config.yaml file.

-This will resolve it for tonight..
+This will resolve it for tonight...